 Fair Isaac Earnings Preview

-Investors never know what to expect for Fair Isaac (NYS: FICO) , as it has wavered between topping and missing analysts estimates during the past fiscal year.
-The company will unveil its latest earnings on Wednesday.
-Fair Isaac provides products and services that enable businesses to automate, improve, and connect decisions to enhance business performance.
+Fair Isaac (NYS: FICO) didn't hit the Street's expectations last quarter, but investors hope that it will rebound this quarter.
+The company will unveil its latest earnings on Wednesday, Aug.
+3. Fair Isaac provides products and services that enable businesses to automate, improve, and connect decisions to enhance business performance.

 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on Fair Isaac with five of six analysts rating it hold.
+- Buy, sell, or hold?: Analysts think investors should stand pat on Fair Isaac, with four of seven analysts rating it a hold.
 Analysts don't like Fair Isaac as much as competitor ACI Worldwide overall.
-Five out of seven analysts rate ACI Worldwide a buy compared to one of six for Fair Isaac.
-While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.
+Five out of seven analysts rate ACI Worldwide a buy, compared with two of seven for Fair Isaac.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 77.5% granting it an outperform rating.
-The community at large backs the All-Stars with 76.5% awarding it a rating of outperform.
-Fools have embraced Fair Isaac, though the message boards have been quiet lately with only 59 posts in the past 30 days.
-Fair Isaac's bearish CAPS rating of one out of five stars falls short of the Fool community sentiment.
+CAPS All-Stars are solidly behind the stock, with 75.6% assigning it an "outperform" rating.
+The community at large agrees with the All-Stars, with 76.7% giving it a rating of "outperform."
+Fools are bullish on Fair Isaac, though the message boards have been quiet lately, with only 59 posts in the past 30 days.
+Fair Isaac's bearish CAPS rating of one out of five stars falls short of the Fool community's sentiment.

 Copyright © 1995 - 2011 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.